Restless Heart (Whitesnake album): Release and promotion

+Reissue

 Restless Heart was reissued by Rhino Entertainment on 29 October 2021 as a multi-disc box set, featuring remastered and remixed versions of the album, as well as previously unreleased demos and outtakes.
-The collection also includes music videos and interviews about the making of the album.
+The collection also included music videos and interviews about the making of the album.
 Current Whitesnake guitarist Joel Hoekstra and former Dream Theater keyboardist Derek Sherinian recorded additional parts for the remixed version of the record.
-Additional percussion and backing vocals were provided by Christopher Collier, who also remixed the album.
+Additional percussion and backing vocals were provided by Christopher Collier, who remixed the album.
 Some of the remixed songs had previously been included on a series of compilation albums, collectively titled the "Red, White and Blues" trilogy, which were released between 2020 and 2021.

+The reissue charted in seven countries, peaking at number five on the UK Rock & Metal Albums Chart.